dvbondoy/dvbondoy.github.io/content/flickos-status.md

 ## Layout Switcher
 ![Layout Switcher](/images/layout-switcher.png)

 Verions 1.1 will be out soon, but if you can not wait you can download version 1.0 [here](https://sourceforge.net/projects/flickos/files/flick-layout-switcher.deb/download).
-You can also download [layout-switcher.deb](https://sourceforge.net/projects/flickos/files/flick-layout-switcher.deb/download) because it not yet built-in in version 1.0.
+You can also download [layout-switcher.deb](https://sourceforge.net/projects/flickos/files/flick-layout-switcher.deb/download) because it's not yet built-in in version 1.0.